From Five Dimensions to Many: Large Language Models as Precise and Interpretable Psychological Profilers: Experiment 2: Deconstructing the Reasoning Mechanism

 \subsection{Information Selection: A Concept-Driven Strategy}

-Our analyses below reveal that LLMs use what we may call a ``concept-driven'' reasoning strategy, prioritizing forming high-level conceptual understandings (e.g., personality factors) from the raw data, and then using these abstractions to guide its predictions, rather than operating on the isolated input items directly.
+Our analyses reveals that LLMs use what we may call a ``concept-driven'' reasoning strategy, prioritizing forming high-level conceptual understandings (e.g., personality factors) from the raw data to guide their predictions, rather than operating on isolated input items directly.

 \paragraph{Methodology} To parse the complex reasoning traces collected from Experiment 1, we used the methodology illustrated in Figure~\ref{fig:methodology_flowchart}.
 For each specific reasoning trace accompanying a prediction, the LLM that generated it is referred to as ``Reasoning Model'' (e.g., Claude3.7-Thinking, GLM4.5-Thinking).
-A separate suite of LLMs, termed ``Annotation Models'' were tasked with parsing the trace to identify which of the 20 Big Five input items the Reasoning Model had relied on for its prediction.
-This process yielded a 20-dimensional attribution distribution quantifying each item's perceived importance.
-We benchmarked these distributions against the feature importance weights from an outperforming Bayesian Ridge Regression model trained on ground truth.
+To deconstruct the Reasoning Model's decision-making process while controlling for the interpretive biases of any single annotator, we parsed each trace using a separate, diverse suite of ``Annotation Models'', which included DeepSeek-V3.1, Qwen3-235B, GLM-4.5, and Claude 3.7 Sonnet.
+Each Annotation Model generated a 20-dimensional attribution distribution that quantified the perceived importance of each Big Five input item.
+These individual distributions were then averaged to produce a single, robust, and de-biased attribution vector for each reasoning trace.
+Finally, we benchmarked these averaged distributions against the feature importance weights derived from an outperforming Bayesian Ridge Regression model trained on ground truth.

-\paragraph{Convergent Attribution Strategy} Our analysis first sought to determine whether different Reasoning Models converge on a consistent attribution strategy.
+\paragraph{Convergent Attribution Strategy} Our analysis reveals a remarkable cross-model consensus in attribution strategies.
 We performed a pairwise analysis across all combinations of Reasoning and Annotation models, and the resulting attribution distributions showed remarkable cross-model consensus.
 As detailed in the Appendix~\ref{app:attribution_consensus}, heatmaps of cross-model Pearson correlation coefficients and Kullback-Leibler (KL) divergences confirm this alignment.
 With self-comparisons excluded, the average Pearson correlation between the attribution vectors of different Reasoning Models was 0.934, and the average KL divergence was exceptionally low at 0.0475.
 This strong consensus indicates that different reasoning models independently reach the same strategy for mapping psychological traits, and this finding is not an artifact of the annotation process.